sguzman/math-research/README.md

 - Extending the dimensions of a row as a operation by adding or substracting new rows or columns with 0s
 - For every class of functions (harmonics, elliptic, polynomials), there is a function involving the exponent of e that can emulate it to some degree
 - Nested riemann sum: While taking a riemann sum, use another riemann to calculate the error of the raw sum
+- Using the Dirac Delta function as a zero-detector.
+Feed it a formula that = 0.
+Integrate it dirac delta function; then what results is a step function that takes a step function that takes a step at every 0